Providence Art Galleries, Museums, Supplies & More

 When you are ready to check out the best art galleries and museums in Providence you can head to:

-More than 80,000 works of art are on display at the creative and globally recognized RISD Museum, ranging from Paul Revere’s silver and caricatures of 18th century Europe to French Impressionists and the avant-garde works of contemporary graduates.
-A Japanese Buddha from the 12th century has its own chamber with seats for meditation as well.
+More than 80,000 works of art are on display at the creative and globally recognized RISD Museum which is open every day of the week but Monday ranging from Paul Revere’s silver and caricatures of 18th century Europe to French Impressionists and the avant-garde works of contemporary graduates.
+One of the cooler sites is the Japanese Buddha from the 12th century that has its own chamber with seats for meditation.

-The Chazan Gallery is a non-profit artists’ gallery that showcases a diverse spectrum of modern work by local and regional artists.
-The gallery, which is located on the East Side of town between Brown University and RISD, is entirely funded by the Wheeler School as a gift to the artistic community.
+The Chazan Gallery is open from 3pm to 6pm on weekdays and from 11am to 4pm on Saturday and noon to 4pm on Sunday as a non-profit artists’ gallery that showcases a diverse spectrum of modern work by local and regional artists.
+The gallery is located on the East Side of town between Brown University and RISD and is entirely funded by the Wheeler School as a gift to the artistic community.

-Brown’s modern art gallery, the David Winton Bell Gallery, houses a significant portion of the university’s permanent art collection.
-The Gallery, which opened in 1971, holds four to five major exhibitions each year, each with accompanying programming such as talks, performances, and symposia.
+Brown’s modern art gallery is the David Winton Bell Gallery which houses a significant portion of the university’s permanent art collection that you can check out from 11am to 5pm every day and until 8pm on Thursday.
+It first opened in 1971 and holds four to five major exhibitions annually each with accompanying programming such as talks, performances, and symposia.

 AS220 is a non-profit community arts group that has four rotating gallery spaces, a performance stage, a black box theater, a print shop, a darkroom and media arts lab, a fabrication and electronics lab, a dance studio, a youth program focusing on youth in state care and in the Rhode Island juvenile detention facility, and 47 affordable live/work studios.

-Bert Gallery was established in 1985 with the goal of showcasing and preserving Rhode Island’s and the region’s rich art traditions.
-The exhibit focuses on the rediscovery of historically significant painters who reflect key American art styles and trends.
+In 1985 Bert Gallery began with the goal of showcasing and preserving Rhode Island’s and the region’s rich art traditions.
+The exhibit focuses on the rediscovery of historically significant painters who reflect key American art styles and trends and is available by appointment.

-Cade Tompkins Projects is a Contemporary Art Gallery that features the work of gallery artists in the form of paintings, drawings, sculpture, video, and prints.
-They also have an exhibition program that represents creators specializing in contemporary art, but they are by appointment only so you must call or email them to set up a reservation.
+Cade Tompkins Projects is a contemporary art gallery in your area that features the work of gallery artists in the form of paintings, drawings, sculpture, video, and prints.
+They also have an exhibition program that represents creators specializing in contemporary art but they are by appointment only so you must call or email them to set up a reservation.

 Eunoia Gallery has a carefully chosen selection of fine art by regionally and globally recognized artists.
-The gallery, which opened in May 2014, includes a mix of internationally recognized and prominent local artists and provides serious art purchasers with a once-in-a-lifetime opportunity to acquire collectible and investment items while staying accessible to all art lovers.
+After originally opening in May 2014 Eunoia includes a mix of internationally recognized and prominent local artists and provides serious art purchasers with a once-in-a-lifetime opportunity to acquire collectible and investment items while staying accessible to all art lovers.

 Carol Ann Shelton relocated from Canada to London where a BA in Visual Arts was obtained at the University of Western Ontario.
 The London Regional Art Gallery and the Art of St. Thomas-Elgin have both hosted exhibits of her work.